rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

 )

-Three triaxial accelerometers were installed to capture the full three dimensional vibration response of the backend PCB.
+Three triaxial accelerometers were installed to capture the full three dimensional vibration response of the _backend PCB_.
 The sensor specifications and placement details are summarised in @accelerometertable.

 #figure(
 box(stroke: 1pt + black)[
   #image("../../Images/acc_placement_w_axis.svg", width: 80mm)
 ],
-caption: [Accelerometer Placement on Backend PCB], )<accelerometerplacement>
+caption: [Accelerometer placement on _backend PCB_],
+)<accelerometerplacement>